 Note: Rounding, where applicable, is to two decimal places in each step of calculations and in the final answer.
 For numbers close to zero, decimals are extended to the first non-zero number.

-1. Measures of central tendency offer information about the middle of the distribution (that is, where scores tend to cluster), but they do not provide a picture of the amount of variability present in the data.
-Measures of dispersion show whether the data cluster around the mean, or whether they are very spread out.
+1. Measures of central tendency offer information about the middle of the distribution (i.e., where scores tend to cluster), but they do not provide a picture of the amount of variability present in the data.
+Measures of dispersion show whether the data cluster around the mean or whether they are very spread out.

 2. c